Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-Fire Blast will stop the Fire King Skeleton from doing anything while the Ice King Skeleton gets destroyed making getting rid of it very safe.
+Fire Bomb will stop the Fire King Skeleton from doing anything while the Ice King Skeleton gets destroyed making getting rid of it very safe.

 Move behind the Fire King Skeleton when it is safe to do so and hit him with Soul Robber.
 Could Front MAY be used to let you get behind it, but you may as well pop a Blue Soul to finish it quickly.